 When I wasn’t freelancing, I spent most days writing and editing for an English-language start-up with a team of other young journalists from around the world.
 We went to art exhibits, music shows, and spent weekends at the beach.
 I was literally living a dream I had penned in English class when I was fifteen years old.

-But that dream had the makings of a nightmare as well.
-With the rise of terrorism in Tunisia, Libya and Egypt, the stakes for those of us reporting the news got higher.
+But that dream was not without its nightmares.
+With pockets of violence breaking out in Tunisia, Libya and Egypt, the stakes for those of us reporting the news got higher.

 People gather at the funeral of an assassinated Tunisian leader.
 Photo: Megan Radford

 Around this time, a former coworker of mine, along with his friend, were reported missing in Libya.
-The Islamic State, or Daash as they are often called in North Africa, claimed responsibility.
+His intrepid journalism had led him to take huge risks to expose the rise of terrorism in North Africa.
+The Islamic State, or Daash as they are often called in North Africa, claimed responsibility for his death.
 The news threatened to black out my usual optimism.
-It was time to go home.
+It was time to go home and get help.

 Getting help and finding hope

 And that’s how I ended up on the floor of a windowless room, in darkness, on a beautiful summer’s day.
-I was home and safe in Canada, but the trauma of the three years prior had followed me.
+I was home and safe in my little apartment in the suburbs, but the trauma of the three years prior had followed me.

 On my way home from my wonderful job, my colleague’s face flashed in my mind and I inexplicably began to cry.
 In my head, a pounding refrain told me, “He’s dead.
 He’s dead.
 Oh my God, he’s dead.”
 A few years later, my prediction would be confirmed, but that afternoon I was already certain the worst had happened to my former colleague.